hmunish/chatz/README.md

 req.body.chatId
 req.body.message
 add message to chat id

-    release event to contactId group with message, chatId
+release event to contactId group with message, chatId }

-}
+Recieved new message socket event add message to the chatId group

+render all messages

+onSubmit of the form
+take the message, current chatId send to database -> recieved new message object push it to the chat id -> if currentChatId != chatId highlight the contact -> if current chat id === chatId renderNewMessages

+Update newly created chat after creation